astropy/pyvo/docs/registry/index.rst

   >>> registry.search(waveband=["Radio", "Submillimeter"])

-There is also :py:meth:pyvo.registry.get_RegTAP_query, accepting the same arguments as :py:meth:`pyvo.registry.search`.
+There is also :py:meth:`pyvo.registry.get_RegTAP_query`, accepting the same arguments as :py:meth:`pyvo.registry.search`.
 This function simply returns the ADQL query that search would execute.
-This is may be useful to construct custom RegTAP queries.
-These queries should execute on all TAP services implementing the ``regtap`` data model.
+This is may be useful to construct custom RegTAP queries, which could then be executed on TAP services implementing the ``regtap`` data model.